s15n/par-lang/docs/src/expressions/application.md

 > &nbsp;&nbsp; | [_RecursiveDestruction_](#recursive-destructions) \
 > &nbsp;&nbsp; | [_UniversalSpecialization_](#universal-specializations)

 While [constructions](construction.md) construct values, applications destruct them.
+Some types do not have an application expression for destruction -- they use [patterns](../patterns.md) instead.

 An application is always of the form: _Applicable_ _Suffix_.
 Every application corresponds to a [command](../statements/commands.md), which looks the same.
 In contrast to commmand receivers however, applicables don't become the result of this expression.